01aidenballard/AIAmbassador/code/CRG/README.md

 - `--BERT` run BERT on test dataset (if not model found, will train)
 - `--DistilBERT` run DistilBERT on test dataset (if not model found, will train)
 - `--force` force training for selected ML model (must have `--BERT` or `--DistilBERT` flag)

+### `retrieve/retrieve.py`
+Code to test various retrieval methods from question database.
+Implements the 4 classifiers, 3 feature extractors, and 5 retrieval methods, totaling to 32 run combinations (see note below)

+Use: `python3 retrieve/retrieve.py` [args]
+- `--classify_method [method]` classification method to use
+  - `LR` linear regression
+  - `SVM` support vector machine
+  - `BERT` finetuned BERT
+  - `DistilBERT` finetuned DistilBERT
+- `--extract_method [method]` feature extraction method to use
+  - `NER` - Name Entity Recognition
+  - `TFIDF` - Term Frequency-Inverse Document Frequency
+  - `vec` - Word Embeddings for Semantic Search
+- `--retrieve_method [method]` answer retrieval method
+  - `EKI` Extract Keyword Intersection
+  - `Jaccard` Jaccard Similarity
+  - `JEKI` weighted sum of EKI and Jaccard
+  - `CSS-TFIDF` cosine similarity from vector representations by TF-IDF
+  - `CSS-vec` cosine similarity from vector representations by Word2Vec
+- `--run_study` if EKI or Jaccard, run 5 times and average scores

+Note 1: There are two main retrieval methods: keyword comparison and vector space comparison.
+This means *there are invalid combinations* of extractions methods and retrieval methods.
+The valid combinations below:
+- {NER, TFIDF} $\mapsto$ {EKI, Jaccard, JEKI}
+- {TFIDF, vec} $\mapsto$ {CSS-TFIDF, CSS-vec}

+Note 2: To use the CSS retrieval method, the associated extraction method must be used (i.e. `CSS-TFIDF` use `TFIDF` extract method, `CSS-vec` use `vec` extract method).
+This is due to where the vectorizers are initialized.
+That's a fix for later.

+Note 3: The `run_study` is for EKI or Jaccard only since their output is non-deterministic.
+To reflect some type of typical behavior, it is run 5 times and averaged.